apache/pekko-connectors/docs/src/main/paradox/couchbase.md

 # Overview

-Alpakka Couchbase offers both @ref:[Akka Streams APIs](#reading-from-couchbase-in-akka-streams) and a more @ref:[direct API](#using-couchbasesession-directly) to access Couchbase:
+Apache Pekko Connectors Couchbase offers both @ref:[Apache Pekko Streams APIs](#reading-from-couchbase-in-apache-pekko-streams) and a more @ref:[direct API](#using-couchbasesession-directly) to access Couchbase:

 * @apidoc[CouchbaseSession] offers a direct API for one-off operations
-* @apidoc[CouchbaseSessionRegistry$] is an Akka extension to keep track and share `CouchbaseSession`s within an `ActorSystem`
+* @apidoc[CouchbaseSessionRegistry$] is an Apache Pekko extension to keep track and share `CouchbaseSession`s within an `ActorSystem`
-* @apidoc[CouchbaseSource$], @apidoc[CouchbaseFlow$], and @apidoc[CouchbaseSink$] offer factory methods to create Akka Stream operators
+* @apidoc[CouchbaseSource$], @apidoc[CouchbaseFlow$], and @apidoc[CouchbaseSink$] offer factory methods to create Apache Pekko Stream operators

 ## Configuration

 All operations use the `CouchbaseSession` internally.
 A session is configured with @apidoc[CouchbaseSessionSettings$] and a Couchbase bucket name.
-The Akka Stream factory methods create and access the corresponding session instance behind the scenes.
+The Apache Pekko Stream factory methods create and access the corresponding session instance behind the scenes.

 By default the `CouchbaseSessionSettings` are read from the `alpakka.couchbase.session` section from the configuration eg. in your `application.conf`.

 Settings
 : @@snip [snip](/couchbase/src/test/resources/application.conf) { #settings }

-## Using Akka Discovery
+## Using Apache Pekko Discovery

-To delegate the configuration of Couchbase nodes to any of @extref:[Akka Discovery's lookup mechanisms](akka:discovery/index.html), specify a service name and lookup timeout in the Couchbase section, and pass in @apidoc[akka.stream.alpakka.couchbase.(\w+).DiscoverySupport] nodes lookup to `enrichAsync` and configure Akka Discovery accordingly.
+To delegate the configuration of Couchbase nodes to any of @extref:[Apache Pekko Discovery's lookup mechanisms](pekko:discovery/index.html), specify a service name and lookup timeout in the Couchbase section, and pass in @apidoc[akka.stream.alpakka.couchbase.(\w+).DiscoverySupport] nodes lookup to `enrichAsync` and configure Apache Pekko Discovery accordingly.

-**The Akka Discovery dependency has to be added explicitly**.
+**The Apache Pekko Discovery dependency has to be added explicitly**.

 Discovery settings (Config discovery)
 : @@snip [snip](/couchbase/src/test/resources/discovery.conf) { #discovery-settings }

-To enable Akka Discovery on the `CouchbaseSessionSettings`, use `DiscoverySupport.nodes()` as enrichment function.
+To enable Apache Pekko Discovery on the `CouchbaseSessionSettings`, use `DiscoverySupport.nodes()` as enrichment function.

 Scala
 : @@snip [snip](/couchbase/src/test/scala/docs/scaladsl/DiscoverySpec.scala) { #registry }